 Gussie was an active and enthusiastic booster of Downtown Madison through her sponsorship and support of seasonal festivals, street dances, and street decorating efforts.
 Gussie teamed with business owners to bring about needed improvements.
 Through the years many things evolved and changed in Madison but Gussie faithfully served her customers at the same location for almost half a century.

 In March 2003, her health declined requiring her to receive an organ transplant.
 We will always be grateful to the organ donor and their family as well as the physicians and staff at the Mayo Clinic in Jacksonville, Florida.
 She was one of Dr. Dan Zant ‘s first patients in Madison and his coordination with the Jacksonville medical team gave her the gift of an additional 17 years to spend with her family.
 A special thanks to caregivers Lena Hurt and Sandy Chapman for their love and care of our mother.

 The family received friends on Thursday, January 30, from 5 to 7 at A. E. Carter Funeral Home.
 The funeral service was at 11:00 am Friday, January 31, in the chapel of A. E. Carter Funeral Home.
 Interment followed at Madison Memorial Cemetery.
 Memorials may be made to The First United Methodist Church of Madison or the charity of your choice.

-To send flowers to Gussie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gussie Knight, please visit our floral store.